 More reasons why Gladstone is a choice that could make you glad: There's a free boat launch at Texas Creek Campground.
 Campers can fish in the lake for kokanee, rainbow trout, and smallmouth bass.
 Nine wilderness campsites, accessible only by boat from the public launch, are located on the west side of the lake.
 Some of these sites can be seen from scenic viewpoints along Deer Point Trail.

 2. Christina Lake Golf Club & RV Park

 One of the most scenic places to camp in Christina Lake is a campground hiding in plain sight.
 That's because it's hidden away beside the Kettle River within putting distance of Christina Lake Golf Club, an 18-hole championship golf course.
 While exploring this area, perhaps looking for Cascade Falls and one of the longest trestle bridges along the Canadian Pacific Railway, you'll see a sign that says: RV Park.

-You might think this is a private club or that you have to play golf to stay here.
-Surprise, surprise, it’s open to the public and it doesn’t cost top dollar.
-If you want to golf during your camping vacation, this place offers stay ‘n play packages.
+You might think Christina Lake Golf Club & RV Park is a private attraction or that you have to play golf to stay here.
+Surprise, surprise, it's open to the public and it doesn't cost top dollar.
+If you want to golf during your camping vacation at Christina Lake, this place offers stay and play packages.